Extract Secure Data action

 2. In the Enter SIP URI box, add the secure SIPS URI phone number string.

-Note: To set the value using an expression, click the expression button and do one of the following:
+Note: To set the value using an expression, click the expression modes button and perform one of the following steps:

 • Add the expression inline.

-• Click the Edit Expression button to open the large expression Editor and build your expression.
+• Click to open the large expression editor and build your expression.

 Queues are the “waiting line” of interactions.
 In Architect, a queue expression routes a work item to an eligible queue.
 Queues are established and configured by the Genesys Cloud administrator.